 On a more serious note, I learned that my kids do better with one on one play dates and that they need time with their friends apart from their sisters!
 I learned that their sensitivity is something that needs to be kept in check so it doesn’t keep them from having fun…and I learned that it is (hopefully) something they will outgrow over time!
 I remember Ellia being the same way Greta is now…and it makes me hopeful to see how much she’s grown over the past two years.
 I have to remind myself that their summer birthdays make them some of the youngest kids in their class, and that some of this is just a function of their age!

 And….when all else fails….I have to remind myself of how much I love them.
 Despite the drama.
 Enough to make them these delicious Cherry Pie Cookie Cups, which they instantly inhaled.
 I don’t blame them….they’re cherry pie meets sugar cookie with a delicious drizzle on top.
 How could they resist??

 Cherry Pie Cookie Cups

 - 1 16.5 oz. roll refrigerated sugar cookie dough

 - 1 21 oz. can cherry pie filling

 - 1-2 Tbsp. milk

-- Roll each slice into a ball, then place each ball into a mini muffin cup.
+Roll each slice into a ball, then roll in sugar and place each ball into a muffin cup.